Xan0GDI/rubber-ducky-wallpaper-changer/readme.md

 # Rubber Ducky Wallpaper Changer

 I got a new Rubber Ducky USB and I am right now testing it to prank my friends ;).
+The only important files in this repository are:
+- **changer script.bat**
+- "the image folder"

+Other Files in this repo:
+- runexe.mp4
+- wallpaperblock.bat
+are not important.
+I only need them for infection (another ducky script)

 Here is the script: